MicrosoftAzureFox/build-resume-workshop/4-creating-website.md

 ## Extra Credit!

 Export your resume to a PDF file by saving it as a PDF from your browser's print functionality and uploading it to LinkedIn!

-✅ Your resume is live, now how can you attract a recruiter's attention to land the job you want?

 ## Summary